pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 #### Aggregation

-Aggregation is configured as a pair of aggregation function and the column to apply the aggregation.
+Aggregation is configured as a pair of aggregation functions and the column to apply the aggregation.

-All types of aggregation function with bounded-sized intermediate result are supported.
+All types of aggregation function that have a bounded-sized intermediate result are supported.

 **Supported functions**